Janella Salvador: 2015–present: Lead roles and music

 In 2019, Salvador returned to the small screen after three years through gothic thriller The Killer Bride.
 Her role as Emma, a mortuary cosmetologist who becomes possessed by the town's spirit won her Princess of Philippine Television at the national Box Office Entertainment Awards.
 By year end, Salvador starred opposite veteran actress Maricel Soriano in film The Heiress, which was based on the Philippine barang folklore.
 In 2020 she appeared in Tren, the second highest rating episode of Maalaala Mo Kaya for the year.
 She played Aira, a university student who reconciles with her past lover.

 On November 19, 2021, she was confirmed as supervillain Valentina / Regina Vanguardia in Mars Ravelo's Darna, to be directed by Chito S. Roño.
-The series premiered in August 2022.
+After months of stunt training, the series premiered in August 2022 and concluded February 2023.
+Her supporting role in Derick Cabrido's 2023 film Mallari gained her a Metro Manila Film Festival Award for Best Supporting Actress nomination.

+In July 2023, she also concluded principal photography in Hong Kong for the international romance film Under Parallel Skies.
+She stars opposite Thai actor Win Metawin, with direction by Kita Kita director Sigrid Andrea Bernardo.
+It had its world premiere at the 17th Asian Film Awards, its nationwide theatrical release in the Philippines on April 17, Singapore on May, 1 and Thailand on May 9, 2024, as well as limited screening in Laos, Cambodia, UAE and Vietnam.
+Salvador had her third exclusive contract with ABS-CBN on February 23, 2024, marking 12 years with the network.
+For Pride Month 2024, Salvador released a music video for her song Hey You that features a sapphic romantic storyline.
+Extended screenings for Under Parallel Skies lasted until October 2024 in Japan.

+In 2025, she appeared in her first indie film, Fleeting, for CinePanalo 2025.
+She is slated for the upcoming non-romance series, What Lies Beneath.

 Personal life

 She was previously in a relationship with Filipino-British actor Markus Paterson.

 On October 20, 2020, she gave birth to their son Jude in Bath, Somerset, England.